 - Failing to have a spotter or lookout to alert the driver of dangers in the water

 Liability will fall on the negligent or reckless party who caused the accident.
 Often this will be the driver of the boat on which you are a passenger or the driver of another boat who caused the accident.
 Sometimes a negligent jet ski operator is at fault.
 The boat manufacturer may be liable for a boat defect that caused the accident.
 Liability may be on an employer if you were working at the time that you sustained an injury on the water.

 Boating and maritime lawyer

-Often people who are injured in offshore accidents seek out a personal injury attorney to help them recover compensation for their injuries and damages.
-It is important to understand that boating and maritime law is not the same as personal injury law and you need an expert attorney who understands water laws and when and how they apply to a particular set of facts.
+Often people who are injured in offshore accidents seek out a personal injury lawyer to help them recover compensation for their injuries and damages.
+It is important to understand that boating and maritime law are not the same as personal injury law and you need an expert attorney who understands water laws and when and how they apply to a particular set of facts.